ryanallen/dharma/docs/collection-1-words-of-the-buddha--kangyur/volume-1-discipline--vinayavastu/book-1-going-forth--pravrajyavastu/README.md

 If the ordinand says his parents are deceased, he is asked:

-"Are you a bondsman?
-Are you a captive?
-Are you a pledge?
-Are you a pawn?
-Are you an indentured servant?
-Are you an officer of the king?
-Are you a threat to the king?
-Have you worked to harm the king?
-Have you worked to harm the king or enlisted others to do so?
-Are you a known bandit or thief?
+"Are you a [bondsman](../../../../GLOSSARY.md#bondsman)?
+Are you a [captive](../../../../GLOSSARY.md#captive)?
+Are you a [pledge](../../../../GLOSSARY.md#pledge)?
+Are you a [pawn](../../../../GLOSSARY.md#pawn)?
+Are you an [indentured servant](../../../../GLOSSARY.md#indentured-servant)?
+Are you an [officer of the king](../../../../GLOSSARY.md#officer-of-the-king)?
+Are you a [threat to the king](../../../../GLOSSARY.md#threat-to-the-king)?
+Have you [worked to harm the king](../../../../GLOSSARY.md#worked-to-harm-the-king)?
+Have you [worked to harm the king](../../../../GLOSSARY.md#worked-to-harm-the-king) or enlisted others to do so?
+Are you a [known bandit or thief](../../../../GLOSSARY.md#known-bandit-or-thief)?
 Are you a person who has undergone castration?
-Are you a person labeled a paṇḍaka?
+Are you a [person labeled a paṇḍaka](../../../../GLOSSARY.md#person-labeled-a-paṇḍaka)?
 Have you violated a nun?
-Are you an impostor?
-Are you duplicitous?
+Are you an [impostor](../../../../GLOSSARY.md#impostor)?
+Are you [duplicitous](../../../../GLOSSARY.md#duplicitous)?
 Have you been ousted?
-Are you a tīrthika?
-Are you a convert to a tīrthika order?
-Are you a patricide?
-Are you a matricide?
-Have you killed an arhat?
+Are you a [tīrthika](../../../../GLOSSARY.md#tīrthika)?
+Are you a [convert to a tīrthika order](../../../../GLOSSARY.md#convert-to-a-tīrthika-order)?
+Are you a [patricide](../../../../GLOSSARY.md#patricide)?
+Are you a [matricide](../../../../GLOSSARY.md#matricide)?
+Have you killed an [arhat](../../../../GLOSSARY.md#arhat)?
 Have you caused a schism in the saṃgha?
-Have you maliciously drawn blood from a tathāgata?
-Are you a shape shifter?
+Have you maliciously drawn blood from a [tathāgata](../../../../GLOSSARY.md#tathāgata)?
+Are you a [shape shifter](../../../../GLOSSARY.md#shape-shifter)?
 Are you an animal?"

 The ordinand responds:

 "No."

-If the ordinand responds that he is not these things, the privy advisor should ask him:
+If the ordinand responds that he is not these things, the [privy advisor](../../../../GLOSSARY.md#privy-advisor) should ask him:

 "Have you incurred some debts, be they large or small?"

-If the ordinand responds "I have incurred some," the privy advisor should ask him:
+If the ordinand responds "I have incurred some," the [privy advisor](../../../../GLOSSARY.md#privy-advisor) should ask him:

 "Are you able to repay them once you have been ordained?"

-If the ordinand responds "No, I am unable," the privy advisor should tell him:
+If the ordinand responds "No, I am unable," the [privy advisor](../../../../GLOSSARY.md#privy-advisor) should tell him:

 "In that case, I ask you to leave."

-If the ordinand responds "I am able to repay them after I have been ordained," the privy advisor should ask him:
+If the ordinand responds "I am able to repay them after I have been ordained," the [privy advisor](../../../../GLOSSARY.md#privy-advisor) should ask him:

 "Have you gone forth before?"

-If the ordinand responds "I have gone forth before," the privy advisor should ask him:
+If the ordinand responds "I have gone forth before," the [privy advisor](../../../../GLOSSARY.md#privy-advisor) should ask him:

-"Have you incurred an offense of one of the four defeats?
+"Have you incurred an offense of one of the four [defeat](../../../../GLOSSARY.md#defeat)s?
 Did you properly offer back your precepts when you stepped down?"

-If the ordinand responds "An offense occurred," the privy advisor should tell him:
+If the ordinand responds "An offense occurred," the [privy advisor](../../../../GLOSSARY.md#privy-advisor) should tell him:

 "In that case, I ask you to leave."

-If the ordinand responds "No offense occurred," the privy advisor should ask him:
+If the ordinand responds "No offense occurred," the [privy advisor](../../../../GLOSSARY.md#privy-advisor) should ask him:

-"Have you now gone forth?"[^new]--This second appearance of the interrogation "Have you now gone forth?" occurs within the formal ordination sequence for the full monk, as opposed to the novice ordination described earlier in the chapter.--
+"Have you now gone forth?"[^64]

-If the ordinand responds "I have gone forth," the privy advisor should ask him:
+If the ordinand responds "I have gone forth," the [privy advisor](../../../../GLOSSARY.md#privy-advisor) should ask him:

-"Have you properly lived the holy life?"
+"Have you properly lived the [holy life](../../../../GLOSSARY.md#holy-life)?"

 The ordinand responds:

 "I have lived it properly."

-If the ordinand says he has lived the holy life properly, the privy advisor should ask him:
+If the ordinand says he has lived the [holy life](../../../../GLOSSARY.md#holy-life) properly, the [privy advisor](../../../../GLOSSARY.md#privy-advisor) should ask him:

 "What is your name?
-What is your preceptor's name?"
+What is your [preceptor](../../../../GLOSSARY.md#preceptor)'s name?"

 The ordinand responds:

-"My name is [ordinand's name] and my preceptor's name, who will speak on my behalf, is [preceptor's name]."
+"My name is [ordinand's name] and my [preceptor](../../../../GLOSSARY.md#preceptor)'s name, who will speak on my behalf, is [preceptor's name]."

-The privy advisor should ask him:
+The [privy advisor](../../../../GLOSSARY.md#privy-advisor) should ask him:

 "Venerable, please listen.
-Human bodies are subject to diseases that manifest on the body in these ways: as oozing pustules, large pustules, small pustules, exanthema, leprosy, oozing rashes, dry rashes, welts, scabs, consumption, pulmonary consumption, fits, anal fistula, fluid retention, elephantiasis, urethral fistula, a latent or raging fever, fevers which last a day, two day fevers, tertian fevers, quartan fevers, complexes, daily fevers, chronic fevers, dissipation, abscesses, vomiting and diarrhea, hiccoughs, coughs, asthma, carbuncles, pain in the extremities, tumors, blood disorders, jaundice, hemorrhoids, nausea, urinary retention, fatigue, pyrexia, arthritis, and bone pain.[^new]--See n.63.
-The identical list appears here as part of the formal full-monk ordination interrogation.-- Do any of these physical conditions or others like them afflict your body?"
+Human bodies are subject to diseases that manifest on the body in these ways: as [oozing pustules](../../../../GLOSSARY.md#oozing-pustules), [large pustules](../../../../GLOSSARY.md#large-pustules), [small pustules](../../../../GLOSSARY.md#small-pustules), [exanthema](../../../../GLOSSARY.md#exanthema), [leprosy](../../../../GLOSSARY.md#leprosy), [oozing rashes](../../../../GLOSSARY.md#oozing-rashes), [dry rashes](../../../../GLOSSARY.md#dry-rashes), [welts](../../../../GLOSSARY.md#welts), [scabs](../../../../GLOSSARY.md#scabs), consumption, [pulmonary consumption](../../../../GLOSSARY.md#pulmonary-consumption), [fits](../../../../GLOSSARY.md#fits), [anal fistula](../../../../GLOSSARY.md#anal-fistula), [fluid retention](../../../../GLOSSARY.md#fluid-retention), [elephantiasis](../../../../GLOSSARY.md#elephantiasis), [urethral fistula](../../../../GLOSSARY.md#urethral-fistula), a latent or [raging fever](../../../../GLOSSARY.md#raging-fever), [fevers which last a day](../../../../GLOSSARY.md#fevers-which-last-a-day), [two day fevers](../../../../GLOSSARY.md#two-day-fevers), [tertian fevers](../../../../GLOSSARY.md#tertian-fevers), [quartan fevers](../../../../GLOSSARY.md#quartan-fevers), [complexes](../../../../GLOSSARY.md#complexes), [daily fevers](../../../../GLOSSARY.md#daily-fevers), [chronic fevers](../../../../GLOSSARY.md#chronic-fevers), [dissipation](../../../../GLOSSARY.md#dissipation), [abscesses](../../../../GLOSSARY.md#abscesses), [vomiting and diarrhea](../../../../GLOSSARY.md#vomiting-and-diarrhea), [hiccoughs](../../../../GLOSSARY.md#hiccoughs), [cough](../../../../GLOSSARY.md#cough)s, [asthma](../../../../GLOSSARY.md#asthma), [carbuncles](../../../../GLOSSARY.md#carbuncles), [pain in the extremities](../../../../GLOSSARY.md#pain-in-the-extremities), [tumors](../../../../GLOSSARY.md#tumors), [blood disorders](../../../../GLOSSARY.md#blood-disorders), [jaundice](../../../../GLOSSARY.md#jaundice), [hemorrhoids](../../../../GLOSSARY.md#hemorrhoids), [nausea](../../../../GLOSSARY.md#nausea), [urinary retention](../../../../GLOSSARY.md#urinary-retention), [fatigue](../../../../GLOSSARY.md#fatigue), [pyrexia](../../../../GLOSSARY.md#pyrexia), [arthritis](../../../../GLOSSARY.md#arthritis), and [bone pain](../../../../GLOSSARY.md#bone-pain).[^65] Do any of these physical conditions or others like them afflict your body?"

 The ordinand responds:

 "They do not."

 "Listen, venerable.
-In the midst of the saṃgha, my knowledgeable fellow brahmacārin will ask you these questions that I have just now asked you.
+In the midst of the saṃgha, my knowledgeable [fellow brahmacārin](../../../../GLOSSARY.md#fellow-brahmacārin) will ask you these questions that I have just now asked you.
 Do not hold back there!
 What is so, say it is so.
 What is not so, say it is not so.
 Stay here and do not come until you have been called."

 That is the privy advice.
-Then the monk serving as privy advisor should stand at the head of the eldest monk's row and say the following with a bow:
+Then the monk serving as [privy advisor](../../../../GLOSSARY.md#privy-advisor) should stand at the head of the eldest monk's row and say the following with a bow:

 "Venerable saṃgha, please listen.
-If I have advised the ordinand [ordinand's name] at the behest of the preceptor [preceptor's name] and found him to be without impediments, shall he come?"
+If I have advised the ordinand [ordinand's name] at the behest of the [preceptor](../../../../GLOSSARY.md#preceptor) [preceptor's name] and found him to be without [impediments](../../../../GLOSSARY.md#impediments), shall he come?"

 The whole saṃgha should say:

 "If he is without impediment, he should come."

 If that is said, then all is well.
 A breach occurs if it is not.
 That is the request to come.
-The ordinand is then brought into the inner circle and prostrates before the seniormost of those gathered.
-The monk officiant should then prompt him to ask for ordination.
+The ordinand is then brought into the [inner circle](../../../../GLOSSARY.md#inner-circle) and prostrates before the seniormost of those gathered.
+The monk [officiant](../../../../GLOSSARY.md#officiant) should then prompt him to ask for ordination.
 The ordinand first prostrates to the Teacher, then before the seniormost monk.
 He then squats with his two heels resting on a brick so as to relieve pressure on the nerves.
 Joining his palms, he says:

 "Venerable saṃgha, please listen.
-The preceptor, [preceptor's name], speaking on my, [ordinand's name], behalf, seeks consent from the saṃgha for ordination.
-If the saṃgha allows the petition of the preceptor [preceptor's name], who speaks on my, [ordinand's name], behalf, I ask that the venerable saṃgha grant me ordination.
+The [preceptor](../../../../GLOSSARY.md#preceptor), [preceptor's name], speaking on my, [ordinand's name], behalf, seeks [consent](../../../../GLOSSARY.md#consent) from the saṃgha for ordination.
+If the saṃgha allows the petition of the [preceptor](../../../../GLOSSARY.md#preceptor) [preceptor's name], who speaks on my, [ordinand's name], behalf, I ask that the venerable saṃgha grant me ordination.
 I ask that the venerable saṃgha guide me.
-I ask that the venerable saṃgha accept charge of me.
+I ask that the venerable saṃgha [accept charge of](../../../../GLOSSARY.md#accept-charge-of) me.
 I ask that the venerable saṃgha show me the way.
 I ask that the venerable and compassionate saṃgha, in their compassion, extend their compassion to me."

 That is repeated a second and a third time.
-The monk officiant makes an act of motion alone so that the ordinand can be asked before the saṃgha about impediments.
-While seated, the monk officiant says:
+The monk [officiant](../../../../GLOSSARY.md#officiant) makes an [act of motion alone](../../../../GLOSSARY.md#act-of-motion-alone) so that the ordinand can be asked before the saṃgha about [impediments](../../../../GLOSSARY.md#impediments).
+While seated, the monk [officiant](../../../../GLOSSARY.md#officiant) says:

 "Venerable saṃgha, please listen.
-The ordinand [ordinand's name] seeks consent from the saṃgha to receive ordination from the preceptor [preceptor's name].
-If he has petitioned the saṃgha to give consent to the preceptor [preceptor's name] to grant ordination to the ordinand, and if the time is right and the saṃgha can allow it, I ask that the saṃgha grant its consent.
-Before the saṃgha, I shall ask about the impediments faced by the ordinand [ordinand's name] who is to be ordained by the preceptor [preceptor's name]."
+The ordinand [ordinand's name] seeks [consent](../../../../GLOSSARY.md#consent) from the saṃgha to receive ordination from the [preceptor](../../../../GLOSSARY.md#preceptor) [preceptor's name].
+If he has petitioned the saṃgha to give [consent](../../../../GLOSSARY.md#consent) to the [preceptor](../../../../GLOSSARY.md#preceptor) [preceptor's name] to grant ordination to the ordinand, and if the time is right and the saṃgha can allow it, I ask that the saṃgha grant its [consent](../../../../GLOSSARY.md#consent).
+Before the saṃgha, I shall ask about the [impediments](../../../../GLOSSARY.md#impediments) faced by the ordinand [ordinand's name] who is to be ordained by the [preceptor](../../../../GLOSSARY.md#preceptor) [preceptor's name]."

 That is the request.
-The monk officiant then inquires into impediments before the saṃgha.
-The ordinand prostrates to the officiant and then squats with his two heels resting on a brick so as to relieve pressure on the nerves.
-The ordinand should then join his palms as the monk officiant inquires into impediments.
+The monk [officiant](../../../../GLOSSARY.md#officiant) then inquires into [impediments](../../../../GLOSSARY.md#impediments) before the saṃgha.
+The ordinand prostrates to the [officiant](../../../../GLOSSARY.md#officiant) and then squats with his two heels resting on a brick so as to relieve pressure on the nerves.
+The ordinand should then join his palms as the monk [officiant](../../../../GLOSSARY.md#officiant) inquires into [impediments](../../../../GLOSSARY.md#impediments).

-This was the inquiry into impediments in the inner circle.
+This was the inquiry into [impediments](../../../../GLOSSARY.md#impediments) in the [inner circle](../../../../GLOSSARY.md#inner-circle).

 ###### The Monk Officiant's Request to Ordain

-After that, the monk officiant makes a motion to the saṃgha.
+After that, the monk [officiant](../../../../GLOSSARY.md#officiant) makes a [motion](../../../../GLOSSARY.md#motion) to the saṃgha.
 While seated, he says:

 "Venerable saṃgha, please listen.
-The ordinand [ordinand's name] has sought consent from the saṃgha to receive ordination from the preceptor [preceptor's name].
-He has asked the saṃgha to give consent for the preceptor [preceptor's name] to grant ordination to the ordinand [ordinand's name].
-He is a male, has male organs, has reached twenty years of age, and has all three robes and a begging bowl.
-He has attested that he is without impediments.
-If the saṃgha gives consent for the preceptor [preceptor's name] to grant ordination to the ordinand [ordinand's name], and if the time is right and the saṃgha can accept it, I ask that the saṃgha give consent."
+The ordinand [ordinand's name] has sought [consent](../../../../GLOSSARY.md#consent) from the saṃgha to receive ordination from the [preceptor](../../../../GLOSSARY.md#preceptor) [preceptor's name].
+He has asked the saṃgha to give [consent](../../../../GLOSSARY.md#consent) for the [preceptor](../../../../GLOSSARY.md#preceptor) [preceptor's name] to grant ordination to the ordinand [ordinand's name].
+He is a male, has male organs, has reached twenty years of age, and has all [three robes](../../../../GLOSSARY.md#three-robes) and a begging [bowl](../../../../GLOSSARY.md#bowl).
+He has attested that he is without [impediments](../../../../GLOSSARY.md#impediments).
+If the saṃgha gives [consent](../../../../GLOSSARY.md#consent) for the [preceptor](../../../../GLOSSARY.md#preceptor) [preceptor's name] to grant ordination to the ordinand [ordinand's name], and if the time is right and the saṃgha can accept it, I ask that the saṃgha give [consent](../../../../GLOSSARY.md#consent)."

 ###### The Motion to Act

-This is how the motion to act should be made:
+This is how the [motion to act](../../../../GLOSSARY.md#motion-to-act) should be made:

 "Venerable saṃgha, please listen.
-The ordinand [ordinand's name] has sought consent from the saṃgha to receive ordination from the preceptor [preceptor's name].
-He has asked the saṃgha to give consent for the preceptor [preceptor's name] to grant ordination to the ordinand [ordinand's name].
-He is a male, has male organs, has reached twenty years of age, and has all three robes and a begging bowl.
-He has attested that he is without impediments.
-The saṃgha gives consent for the preceptor [preceptor's name] to grant ordination to the ordinand [ordinand's name].
-Therefore, if the saṃgha grants consent for the preceptor [preceptor's name] to grant ordination to ordinand [ordinand's name], then venerables, those who can accept the preceptor [preceptor's name] granting ordination to the ordinand [ordinand's name] remain silent.
+The ordinand [ordinand's name] has sought [consent](../../../../GLOSSARY.md#consent) from the saṃgha to receive ordination from the [preceptor](../../../../GLOSSARY.md#preceptor) [preceptor's name].
+He has asked the saṃgha to give [consent](../../../../GLOSSARY.md#consent) for the [preceptor](../../../../GLOSSARY.md#preceptor) [preceptor's name] to grant ordination to the ordinand [ordinand's name].
+He is a male, has male organs, has reached twenty years of age, and has all [three robes](../../../../GLOSSARY.md#three-robes) and a begging [bowl](../../../../GLOSSARY.md#bowl).
+He has attested that he is without [impediments](../../../../GLOSSARY.md#impediments).
+The saṃgha gives [consent](../../../../GLOSSARY.md#consent) for the [preceptor](../../../../GLOSSARY.md#preceptor) [preceptor's name] to grant ordination to the ordinand [ordinand's name].
+Therefore, if the saṃgha grants [consent](../../../../GLOSSARY.md#consent) for the [preceptor](../../../../GLOSSARY.md#preceptor) [preceptor's name] to grant ordination to ordinand [ordinand's name], then venerables, those who can accept the [preceptor](../../../../GLOSSARY.md#preceptor) [preceptor's name] [granting ordination](#granting-ordination) to the ordinand [ordinand's name] remain silent.
 I ask that any who cannot accept it speak up."

-This is the first motion to act.
+This is the first [motion to act](../../../../GLOSSARY.md#motion-to-act).
 This is repeated a second and a third time.
-The saṃgha acknowledges its acceptance and gives its consent to the preceptor to grant ordination to the ordinand by remaining silent.
+The saṃgha acknowledges its acceptance and gives its [consent](../../../../GLOSSARY.md#consent) to the [preceptor](../../../../GLOSSARY.md#preceptor) to grant ordination to the ordinand by remaining silent.

 This concludes the ordination portion of the rite.

 ###### Marking the Time by the Length of a Shadow

 Next, measuring the length of a shadow.
 When the Blessed One decreed, "Measure the length of a shadow," the monks measured the length of a shadow using a long stick, prompting the Blessed One to order, "Do not measure the length of a shadow with a long stick."
 When the monks measured the length of a shadow in steps, it proved too difficult, prompting the Blessed One to order, "Do not measure the length of a shadow in steps.
-Measure it like this, using splints of wood."
-When the monks measured the length of a shadow using long splints, it also proved too difficult, prompting the Blessed One to order, "Measure with a splint just four finger widths tall.
-A splint of exactly that length shall be called a 'gnomon.' "
+Measure it like this, using [splint](../../../../GLOSSARY.md#splint)s of wood."
+When the monks measured the length of a shadow using long [splint](../../../../GLOSSARY.md#splint)s, it also proved too difficult, prompting the Blessed One to order, "Measure with a [splint](../../../../GLOSSARY.md#splint) just four finger widths tall.
+A [splint](../../../../GLOSSARY.md#splint) of exactly that length shall be called a 'gnomon.' "

 That is the marking of time by the length of the shadow.